ezsystems/ezpublish-legacy/doc/features/4.1/webdav_readme.txt

-In the Add Network Place Wizard click on "Choose another network location" (on Windows Vista and Windows 7 there is an extra step in which you need to click on the link "Connect to a Web site that you can use to store your documents and pictures"), then enter **http://webdav.ezp/**.
+In the Add Network Place Wizard click on "Choose another network location" (on Windows Vista and Windows 7 there is an extra step in which you need to click on the link "Connect to a Web site that you can use to store your documents and pictures"), then enter **http://webdav.ezp:port/siteaccess**, where *siteaccess* is a siteaccess that you will use (eg. **plain_site_user**) and *port* is the port on which you connect to WebDAV (**80** by default).
 You will be requested to enter the username and password for the connection.
 The connection will appear as a shortcut in My Computer.

+WebDAV operations are somehow limited in Internet Explorer, in such ways that you will not be able to click on a file to open it, but must instead drag it to a local folder and then open it.

 Konqueror